 - Window and supplier warranties vary.
 Compare before you purchase.

-- Consider installing high insulation value windows on the east and north sides of your house to reduce heat loss.
+- Consider installing high insulation value windows on the east and north sides of your house to reduce heat loss, and low solar heat gain windows on the west and south sides if you have issues with overheating.

 Cost : $500 to $1,000 per window, plus installation.